drmittelstein/ultrasound_hardware_control/README.md

 ```

-The review, edit, and use the following search scripts to find the maximum value:
+Then review, edit, and use the following search scripts to find the maximum value:

 ```
 Scan_FindMax_v4.m